Governor of South Carolina

 The governor of South Carolina is the head of government of South Carolina.
 The governor is the ex officio commander-in-chief of the National Guard when not called into federal service.
 The governor's responsibilities include making yearly "State of the State" addresses to the South Carolina General Assembly, submitting an executive budget, and ensuring that state laws are enforced.

-The 117th and current governor of South Carolina is Henry McMaster, who is serving his first elected term.
+The 117th and current governor of South Carolina is Henry McMaster, who is serving his second elected term.
 He assumed the office on January 24, 2017, after Nikki Haley resigned to become the United States ambassador to the United Nations.
 He won election to full terms in 2018 and 2022.
+McMaster is also the state’s longest serving governor.

 Requirements to hold office

 There are three legal requirements set forth in Section 2 of Article IV of the South Carolina Constitution.
-(1) Be at least 30 years of age.
-(2) Citizen of the United States and a resident of South Carolina for 5 years preceding the day of election.
+A candidate for the office of governor must be: (1) at least 30 years of age and (2) a citizen of the United States and a resident of South Carolina for 5 years preceding the day of election.
 The final requirement, (3) "No person shall be eligible to the office of governor who denies the existence of the Supreme Being", is of extremely doubtful validity in light of the 1961 Supreme Court decision Torcaso v.
 Watkins, which reaffirmed that religious tests for public offices violated the Fourteenth Amendment to the United States Constitution.
 This requirement, however, has still not been removed from the Constitution of South Carolina.
-In any case, under the state's present political climate it is considered highly unlikely the voters would elect a person who openly denied the existence of God.

 Terms of office

-Under Section 4 in Article IV of the South Carolina Constitution, the governor serves a four-year term in office beginning at noon on the first Wednesday following the second Tuesday in January following his election and ending at noon on the first Wednesday following the second Tuesday in January four years later.
-Section 3 of Article IV states that no person shall be elected governor for more than two successive terms however there is no limit on the total number of terms as it is not lifetime limit.
-Since Henry McMaster assumed the office of governor after Nikki Haley resigned, he is eligible to serve the remainder of Haley's term and two consecutive four-year terms of his own.
+Under Section 4 in Article IV of the South Carolina Constitution, the governor serves a four-year term in office beginning at noon on the first Wednesday following the second Tuesday in January following his election.
+Section 3 of Article IV states that no person shall be elected governor for more than two successive terms.
+However, there is no limit on the total number of terms as it is not a lifetime limit.
+The most recent governor to serve non-consecutive terms was Olin D. Johnston, who left office in 1945.